duckdb/duckdb-web/community_extensions/index.md

 ## Secure usage of DuckDB Community Extensions

-DuckDB Community extensions are signed, so that on LOAD a check is performed to prove a given extensions has been built by the Community Extension CI.
+DuckDB Community Extensions are signed, so that on LOAD a check is performed to prove a given extensions has been built by the Community Extension CI.

-For more information on extensions and how to use them, check the [securing extensions]{% link docs/operations_manual/securing_duckdb/securing_extensions.md %} and [working with extensions]{% link docs/extensions/working_with_extensions.md %} pages.
+For more information on extensions and how to use them, check the [“Securing Extensions”]{% link docs/operations_manual/securing_duckdb/securing_extensions.md %} and [“Working with Extensions”]{% link docs/extensions/working_with_extensions.md %} pages.

-In particular if you want to forbid `LOAD` of community extensions
+In particular if you want to forbid `LOAD` of Community Extensions, run:

 ```sql
 SET allow_community_extensions = false;
 ```

-will disable any subsequent load of extensions signed with the Community Extension key and lock the `allow_community_extensions` configuration.
+This will disable any subsequent load of extensions signed with the Community Extension key and lock the `allow_community_extensions` configuration.